Argentina, Climbing, 21 days - from £3,495 (land only) - from €4,195 (land only) - from $5,765 (land only)

 Backpack required for this trip

 While on the mountain we employ Argentinean guides to carry the groups tents, stoves and fuel.
 You will be required to carry all of your personal equipment including your sleeping bag and camping mattress, and a proportion of the groups food.
 To do this you will need a large (minimum 70 litre / 4300 cu. in.) backpack suitable for your size (or with adjustable back system) which is designed for load carrying with a comfortable hip belt.
-During the 3-day trek up to the base camp we use mules to transport all baggage and you will need to bring a small daypack to carry those things you need during the day while the rest of your equipment is packed into your backpack for transfer by mule.
+During the 3-day trek up to the basecamp, mules will carry your backpack containing those items you need during this stage of the trip.
+You will carry a small daypack with the things you need during the day.

 Trainers / sneakers or similar for camp use